How does RouteNote Compare to other music distribution services?

 See, In American culture, the customer is always right is a VERY strong thing.

-Things like quick moderation time, company ethics and knowing what's happening is a large aspect.
+Things like quick moderation time, company ethics, and knowing what's happening in large aspects.

 The idea of an unanswered support ticket is unheard of since the same service is offered by competing distribution services...